juschmitt/android_text/README.md

 # android_text
-An abstraction over androids string resources and kotlin strings with formatting support
+An abstraction over androids string resources and kotlin strings with formatting support.
+This library is just an experiment and not intended for production use.
+It is missing main features that cannot be implemented with the current approach, like `Serializable` or `Parcelize` as well as equality.

 ## Usage
 ```kotlin